 - And More

 It looks likely that this version will be CD based release as it will require a lot more data/space than 6 floppy disk that the previous version had.
-The advantage of this is also they could include third party tools and applications that Amiga community love to give a much more complete OS.
+The advantage of this is also they could include third party tools and applications that Amiga community love to have to give a much more complete OS setup.
 It is not known when it due for release but you can follow and suggest features on English Amiga Board where a lot of the AmigaOS developers post.
 Link below.

 Hyperion Entertainment -Developers site (offical support forums here to)